Spark family adventure with North Wales’s natural landmarks

 Nefyn Beach

-Burrowed in the north coast of the Llŷn Peninsula, you’ll find the charming village of Nefyn – and with it, the lapping waves of Nefyn beach.
+Perched on the north coast of the Llŷn Peninsula, you’ll find the charming village of Nefyn – and with it, the lapping waves of Nefyn beach.

 Here, why not cast a line off the jetty at Porth Nefyn and spark a love of fishing within your family – be sure to have your licences sorted in advance!
 Fish include plaice, dabs, cod, haddock, rays, and bass, but it’s best to get the little ones started with some smaller catches – mackerel and whiting are just the trick.